marcoeribes/github-actions/README.md

 Repository use cases and example of features for Github Actions.
+Change